naman2304/notes/ddia.md

 * API design: gRPC is based on the RPC (Remote Procedure Call) paradigm, while REST follows the architectural constraints of the Representational State Transfer model.
 * Streaming: gRPC supports bidirectional streaming, whereas REST is limited to request-response communication patterns.

+##### Microservices essentials

+Docker (quick detour)
+* many things to deploy, each having unique requirements (one in Java, another in Python, etc)
+* containers allow us to package our dev environments into an easy to run package
+* applications are packaged into containers (each container has all the dependencies of application, versions, environment, etc)
+* when deploying to cloud, you typically preconfigure the capacity of virtual machine
+  * if we want microservice running on each virtual machine, we would have to figure out capacity of each microservice needed in advanced -- would likely result in a lot of bad utilization
+  * Docker allows running multiple containers on just one virtual machine, giving each container the ability to take resources as they need (one service can be heavily used, while other has little traffic)

+Kubernetes
+* like sigma in Google
+* manages various applications on diff hosts (orchestrator)

 **Remote procedure calls (RPC)**

 RPC tries to make a request to a remote network service look the same as calling a function or method in your programming language, it seems convenient at first but the approach is flawed: